 I noticed a section of sidewalk that is badly lifted up by tree roots.
 Who do I notify?

 While we own the trees in the parking strips, the City of Lacey owns the sidewalks and is responsible for their maintenance.
-Please report all lifted or broken sidewalks to them at (360) 491.5644.
+Please report all lifted or broken sidewalks to them using the City of Lacey Public Works Department form at https://cityoflacey.org/lacey-311/ or calling them at (360) 491.5644.
+The report form allows you to include photos.
 The City only has a limited crew for doing the repair work for the entire city, though, so it may take considerable time for repairs to be effected.
-(Our landscapers are also painting problem areas with orange paint and notifying the management company so they can notify the City.)
+If you report something, please also let the management company know so they can follow it.

 Why is picking up the leaves such a big problem every year?

 Leaf cleanup here is extremely complex.
 We have over 1500 trees on our parking strips and other common areas.
 Certain species of trees drop their leaves pretty much en masse, some early in the season, some late.
 Other species drop… their… leaves… slowly… over… several… months.
 In some places, the builder lined the whole street with the same kind of tree, so all the leaves tend to drop at once, but most streets have a hodgepodge, meaning there are leaves dropping for the whole season.
 Due to variations in weather, just when leaf season actually begins differs every year as does how long it lasts.
 Our trees are getting continually bigger and dropping ever more leaves; the volume is several times now what it was ten or even five years ago.
 Even if our contractor had nothing else to do but devote every crew and all their equipment to leaf cleanup of our 7 miles of streets and 14 miles of sidewalks from September to January – which is not the case - there would still be places where leaves would pile up.
-Cleanup is further complicated by the number of homeowners who leave cars parked on the street for days on end; the landscapers will not attempt to clear leaves from under or around parked cars.
-(They will not risk the liability for damage to the vehicles if pebbles or other hard objects were to be blown against the vehicle.)
+Cleanup is further complicated by the number of homeowners who leave cars parked on the street for days on end; the landscapers will attempt to clear leaves from under or around parked cars, but a lot of leaves may remain.

 Is the Association responsible for keeping the sidewalks cleared of leaves?